Greg Rusedski: Career

-Rusedski vs. Henman

-Rusedski was often overshadowed in the British press by Henman, especially at Wimbledon.
-They were generally closely matched over their careers; both reached a highest world ranking of 4.
-Rusedski won 15 singles titles compared to Henman's eleven, and also reached the final of the US Open in 1997, whereas Henman never made it past the semifinals of a Grand Slam tournament.
-However, Henman reached six Grand Slam semifinals and an additional four quarterfinals, whereas Rusedski reached two Grand Slam quarterfinals in total: at the US Open where he reached the final, and at Wimbledon the same year.
-Neither Rusedski nor Henman ever reached the quarterfinals of the Australian Open.
-Henman reached the semifinals of the French Open, while Rusedski never made it past the fourth round at that tournament.

-His Davis Cup singles record was considerably poorer than Henman's.
-In Great Britain's two key Davis Cup ties in the World Group knockout stage, Rusedski lost all four singles rubbers, despite home advantage (against the US in 1999 and Sweden in 2002).
-However, as a doubles partnership, Rusedski and Henman won several Davis Cup matches, as well as other tournaments.

-Rusedski's final match at a Grand Slam was against Henman, at the 2006 US Open.
-Henman won 7–6, 6–2, 6–3.
-Over their careers, in head-to-head encounters, Henman won 8–2.
+Rusedski was often overshadowed in the British press by Tim Henman, especially at Wimbledon.

 Media career

 Rusedski has an active media career, having written columns for The Sun, The Daily Mirror and The Daily Telegraph.
-He also works for the television channel British Eurosport providing analysis during the stations coverage of the Australian Open.
+He also works for the television channel British Eurosport providing analysis during the stations' coverage of the Australian Open.
 He provided commentary and analysis for Sky Sports for their coverage of the US Open and ATP World Tour Events, and for the BBC's coverage of Wimbledon.
 He has done some acting, appearing in an episode of Agatha Christie's Marple as a tennis player.
 In 2008, he appeared as a contestant on the reality TV shows Dancing on Ice and Beat the Star.
-He has also appeared in "Dictionary Corner" on the Channel 4 game show Countdown.
+He has appeared in "Dictionary Corner" on the Channel 4 game show Countdown.